risk-first/website/menagerie/Operational-Risk.md

 ## Improvement

-Once exposed to the real world, no system is perfect: we will want to improve it over time.
-However, conversely, [Operational Risk](Operational-Risk) includes an element of [Trust & Belief Risk](Communication-Risk#trust--belief-risk): our _reputation_ and the good will of our customers.
-This gives us pause:  we don't want to destroy good will created for our software, this is very hard to rebuild.
+No system can be perfect, and after it meets the real world, we will want to improve it over time.
+But [Operational Risk](Operational-Risk) includes an element of [Trust & Belief Risk](Communication-Risk#trust--belief-risk): we have a  _reputation_ and the good will of our customers to consider when we make improvements.
+Because this is very hard to rebuild, we should consider this before releasing software that might not live up to expectations.

 So there is a tension between "you only get one chance to make a first impression" and "gilding the lily" (perfectionism).
 In the past I've seen this stated as: